MakerXStudio/graphql-core/README.md

 `createContextFactory` returns a function that creates your GraphQL context using a standard (customisable) representation, including:

-- logger: a logger instance to use downstream of resolvers, usually logging some request metadata to assist correlating log entries (for example the X-Correlation-Id header value)
+- `logger`: a logger instance to use downstream of resolvers, usually logging some request metadata to assist correlating log entries (for example the X-Correlation-Id header value)
-- requestInfo: useful request info, for example to define per-request behaviour (multi-tenant apps), pass through correlation headers to downstream services etc
+- `requestInfo`: useful request info, for example to define per-request behaviour (multi-tenant apps), pass through correlation headers to downstream services etc
-- user: a user object containing claims, usually a decoded JWT payload
+- `user`: a `User` object representing the user or system identity (see definition below)
 - anything else you wish to add to the context

-### Step 1 - define your context + creation
+### Step 1 - Define your context + creation

 context.ts